Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Projective lattice symmetry protected Dirac points of the hexagonal lattice in a magnetic field

 where $i, j, k$ are any of the three distinct values of $1, 2, 3$.
-Ref.\cite{Stability} demonstrated the existence and stability of $2q$ Dirac points at zero energy of an ideal hexagonal lattice with isotropic hopping in the magnetic field protected by the sublattice and ${\cal C}_2, {\cal C}_3$ rotation symmetry.
+Ref.\cite{Stability} demonstrated the existence and stability of $2q$ band touching points at zero energy of an ideal hexagonal lattice with isotropic hopping in the magnetic field protected by the sublattice and ${\cal C}_2, {\cal C}_3$ rotation symmetry.

-In this subsection, we supplement the above study by showing that when the hopping parameters fall in the regime of Eq.(\ref{eq:Zero_energy_condition}), i.e., the zero energy solutions are admitted, the translation and sublattice symmetry of the hexagonal lattice guarantee the existence of $q$ Dirac points at $E=0$.
-For some of the hopping parameters, the ${\cal C}_2$ rotation symmetry further doubles the number of Dirac points at $E=0$ and results in $2q$ such Dirac points.
-This allows the existence of $q$ or $2q$ Dirac points at $E=0$ even in a distorted hexagonal lattice, and contrasts with previous claim that there are in general $2q$ Dirac points at $E=0$ in this system.
-We give the specific condition the hopping parameters satisfy for the two cases in this subsection.
+In this subsection, we supplement the above study by showing that when the hopping parameters fall in the regime of Eq.(\ref{eq:Zero_energy_condition}), i.e., the zero energy solutions are admitted, the translation and sublattice symmetry of the hexagonal lattice guarantee the existence of $q$ touching points at $E=0$.
+For the hopping parameters away from the boundary of Eq.(\ref{eq:Zero_energy_condition}), the ${\cal C}_2$ rotation symmetry further doubles the number of band touching points at $E=0$ and results in $2q$ touching points.
+For the hopping parameters at the boundary of Eq.(\ref{eq:Zero_energy_condition}), the $2q$ band touching points merge to $q$ band touching points, which correspond to the critical states between the gapless and gapped phases at $E=0$.

 Before the proof of the above results, we have a brief study of the sublattice symmetry of the hexagonal lattice, which can be defined as $\mathcal{S}= \tau_z \otimes I_{q}$, where $I_{q}$ denotes a $q\times q$ identity matrix acting on the $q$ unit cell of the MUC and $\sigma_z$ is the Pauli matrix acting on the $AB$ sublattice in a unit cell.
 This operator anticommutes with the Hamiltonian of the form Eq.(\ref{eq:Hamiltonian_k}), i.e., $\{\mathcal{H}(\boldsymbol{k}),\mathcal{S}\}=0,$ indicating the presence of sublattice symmetry in the system.
 Since the translation in the hexagonal lattice does not exchange the $AB$ sublattice, ${\cal S}$ commutes with the translation operators, i.e., $[{\cal S},\mathbf{T}_{1,2}]=0$.